bondstreet/for-ny/posts/2016-07-07-bettina-chin-cho.md

 ![Purl Soho](https://s3.amazonaws.com/bst-fornyc/Bettina%20Chin%20Cho%20Purl%20Soho.jpg)
 ## Purl Soho
 I picked up crocheting when I was pregnant (thanks to nesting hormones and the wonders of YouTube) and discovered the ultimate mecca for yarn porn at Purl Soho.
 Just looking at their walls of perfectly color-coordinated yarn is extremely satisfying!
 They have great starter kits and classes for beginners to crafting (i.e., for knitting/crocheting, quilting, sewing, etc.), and their selection of materials is lovely.
-Because of Purl, I was able to make some pieces that are destined to one day become family heirlooms.
+Because of Purl Soho, I was able to make some pieces that are destined to one day become family heirlooms.

 ![Mission Chinese](https://s3.amazonaws.com/bst-fornyc/Bettina%20Chin%20Cho%20Mission%20Chinese.jpg)
 ## Mission Chinese